Gabriel-GV/python-class/count-atcg/README.md

 This Python script is designed to count the occurrence of the nucleotides 'A', 'T', 'G' and 'C' in a DNA sequence contained in a text file.

 ## Usage
-The script accepts a single argument, the name of the file to read:
+The script accepts two arguments: the name of the file to read (positional argument) and a particular nucleotide to be searched with -n or --nucleotides (optional argument).

 ```
-python3 count_atgc.py [file]
+python3 count_atgc.py <file> [-n]
 ```

 ## Output

-The script will print to the screen the occurrence of each nucleotide in the provided file.
+The script will print to the screen the occurrence of each nucleotide in the provided file or the occurrance of the nucleotides indicated with te option -n.

 ## Error control